Working Land Conservation Easements

 Instead of conveying an easement, can I donate my entire property?

 Yes!
-OAT accepts and protects donations of agricultural land.
-When a property is donated, we will either put an easement on it and sell it to a farmer or rancher at agricultural value, or lease it long-term to a farmer or rancher.
+OAT accepts donations of agricultural land.
+If it is economically viable for production, we will either put an easement on it and sell it to a farmer or rancher at ag value or lease it long-term to a farmer or rancher.
 Land donations are also eligible for tax deduction.